rordenlab/niimath/README.md

 ## Usage

 niimath provides the same commands as [fslmaths](https://mandymejia.com/fsl-maths-commands/), so you can use it just as you would fslmaths.
 If you are brave, you can even rename it fslmaths and use it as a drop in replacement.
-There are a couple of things to advanced features:
+You can also modify your environment variables to unleash advanced features:

  - Just like fslmaths, it uses your [`FSLOUTPUTTYPE` Environment Variable ](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslEnvironmentVariables) to determine output file format.
 Unix users can specify `export NIFTI_GZ` or `export NIFTI` from the command line or profile to select between compressed (smaller) or uncompressed (faster) results.
 Windows users can use `set` instead of `export`.
  - To turn on parallel processing and threading, you can either set the environment variable `export AFNI_COMPRESSOR=PIGZ`.
 If the environment variable `AFNI_COMPRESSOR` does not exist, or is set to any value other than `PIGZ` you will get single threaded compresson.

-niimath has has a few features not provided by fslmaths:
+niimath has a few features not provided by fslmaths:

  - bandpass <hp> <lp> <tr> : Butterworth filter, highpass and lowpass in Hz,TR in seconds (zero-phase 2*2nd order filtfilt)
  - bptfm <hp> <lp>         : Same as bptf but does not remove mean (emulates fslmaths < 5.0.7)